Starting place Maerlant!

 De Lijn – Bus

-The bus stop at Bruges Station is on the other side of the Two-Days Walk start point.
+The bus stop at the train station of Knokke is located near the starting point of the Two-Days Walk.

 For timetables, please refer to the De Lijn website.